 “Ephemeris data is unavailable.
 Please import POS data first.”

-This error message is typically caused by a POSPac bug where the rover broadcast ephemeris data gets incorrectly clipped.
+This an old error message that was typically caused by a POSPac bug in versions 8.4 through 8.5, where the rover broadcast ephemeris data gets incorrectly clipped.
 It can be worked around by adjusting the POSPac Processing Offset (EVO -> File -> Project Settings -> EXP -> True View Experimental Settings) value to a larger number (Default = 30s).
-Suggested to use 3600 or 7200 if there is an issue.
-See page 31 of the latest version of the True View EVO Users Guide https://support.geocue.com/evo-users-guide/
+Suggested resolution was to use 3600 or 7200 if there is an issue.
+This issue should no longer occur with v8.6.